dilettant/thepublicoffice/about/project_phases.md

 ## Phase I {#phase_i}

 The Public Office, Phase I, was initiated and managed by Anders Jacobson and Johan Thelander, of Dilettant AB.
 Meetings were held with a number of key stakeholders in the fields of cultural policy, public administration, urban development and architecture.
-Further discussions with artists, entrepreneurs, academics and students have taken place in open contexts, such as workshops and festivals.
-The resulting project report constitutes the basis for further work on the concept.
+Further discussions with artists, entrepreneurs, academics and students have taken place in open contexts such as workshops and festivals.
+The resulting project report has constituted the basis for further work on the concept.

 Project duration: 1 November 2011 – 1 June 2012